Liam Shotton

 Liam Shotton (born 28 May 1987) is an English footballer who plays as a striker.
-He plays for Jungfrau Punggol FC in the Singapore Football League Division 1, the second tier of Singapore football.
+He plays for Jungfrau Punggol FC in the Singapore Football League Division 1, whicih is the second tier of Singapore football.

 Career

-Having played in non-League football in England, Shotton joined S. League side Hougang United in January 2013.
+After playing in non-League football in England, Shotton joined S. League side Hougang United in January 2013.
 He went on to make 28 appearances in all competitions for Hougang, scoring five times.

 Shotton won National Football League Division One Player of the Year and received the prize at FAS Nite 2019 on 31 October 2019.

 Personal life

 He is the elder brother of Hanley Town player/manager Ryan Shotton.